Discover the fascinating world of physics by studying and earning your qualification through The Open University.

 A further 30 credits can come from a number of modules in astrophysics or applied mathematics, including Astrophysics (S382) (30credits), The relativistic Universe (S383) (30 credits), Deterministic and stochastic dynamics (MS327) (30 credits) and Mathematical methods and fluid mechanics (MST326) (30 credits).

-The physics pathway with S382 at Stage 3 is accredited by the Institute of Physics.
+The physics pathway is accredited by the Institute of Physics.

 The culmination of your stage 3 studies is the project module Science project course: radiation and matter (SXP390) (30 credits).
 You’ll undertake individual investigations within defined topics in the general area of radiation and matter: quantum entanglement, bioelectromagnetism, gravitational lensing, astrophysical jets and exoplanets.
 There is also a physics education research topic.
 You’ll need access to scientific literature, probably from electronic library sources.
 The study materials provide a guide to planning and conducting project work; help with searching and using the literature; and writing a report, but ultimately this is a chance for you to plan and execute a piece of work for yourself.